isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Things have costs.
-Don't be paranoid about costs (modern computers really are very fast), but have a rough idea of the order of magnitude of cost of what you use.
+Don’t be paranoid about costs (modern computers really are very fast), but have a rough idea of the order of magnitude of cost of what you use.
 For example, have a rough idea of the cost of a memory access,